ekoyuliawan/freepbx-docker/README.md

 sudo bash run.sh --clean-all
 ```

-Login to the web server's admin URL, enter your admin username, admin password and email address and start configuring the system!
+Login to the web server's admin URL and start configuring the system!